seoulai/seoulai.github.io/hackathon.md

 We encourage you to participate in the competition from the start of the competition, but you can join at any time on December 15th.

+# Prizes

+The winner will receive Apple AirPods.

+# Registration

+All participands must register their *hackathon_id* (agent_id) through this <a href="http://bit.ly/seoulai_market_hackathon">Form</a>

+If you have any questions, feel free to ask us at seoul.ai.global@gmail.com

 # Judging Criteria